ropensci/DataPackageR/README.md

 That's where `preprocessData` comes in.
 It enables the `R CMD preprocessData` command.
 Based upon `BiocCheck` developed by the BioConductor team, it installs a script (requires admin rights) into `$R_HOME/bin` that enables `R CMD preprocessData packagename` which does the following (based on ideas by Hadley Wickham and Yihui Xie):

-- Looks for all `.R` files under the directory `packagename/data-raw` and sources them.
+- Looks for `.R` files under the directory `packagename/data-raw` and sources them in its own environments.
+- Checks the objects created by the R files.
+- Computes a digest of the R objects and compares it against a DATADIGEST file in the package source directory if it exists.
+- If the digests don't match, checks whether the DataVersion string in the DESCRIPTION file has been updated comapred to what is in the DATADIGEST file, enforcing bumping the data version when data changes.
+- If all is well, writes a new DATADIGEST to the package source directory and writes the data objects to an .rda in the /data directory.

-These `.R` files should read some raw data from a source (could be a url, or from `/inst/extdata`, tidy the data, standardize it, and save standardized `data.table`, `data.frame` or other complex `R objects` into `/data`.
+These `.R` file should read some raw data from a source (could be a url, or from `/inst/extdata`, tidy the data, standardize it.
+The `preprocessData` package takes care of saving the data to the `/data` directory, provided it
+1. Has not changed based on an md5 digest of the object.
+2. If it has changed, the DataVersion (new) string has been incremented in the DESCRIPTION file.

 - The user writes `roxygen` documentation for each data set and places it in `/R`.